Progressor/ProgressorMeteor/README.md

 9. [houston:admin](https://atmospherejs.com/houston/admin)
    for the *MongoDB* admin frontend

+### Monitoring

+The tool [*Kadira*](https://kadira.io/) is used to monitor the application performance.
+More information can be found in the official [academy page](https://kadira.io/academy/meteor-performance-101/content/getting-started-with-kadira).

 ### Load Testing

 This application can be tested under heavy load using [*MeteorDown*](https://github.com/meteorhacks/meteor-down).